 Some folks may consider this to be a summer dish when all of the ingredients are in season locally.
 Since most of the vegetables are roasted before forming and baking the tart, I’d personally call this one a cold-weather option.
 After all, every vegetable that you’ll need is available year-round and who wants to have their oven heated up for too long (especially to 450°F) during the warm weather?

 Ottolenghi calls this his Very Full Tart, which is featured in his amazing cookbook, Plenty.
 I followed the recipe closely but added some specific details to the list of ingredients.
 Sometimes it’s hard to determine what is meant by “medium eggplant” or “small sweet potato.”
 I added the approximate weight of each vegetable to give you an idea of the size that I used.

 Oh …and I also like to call my version “roasted vegetable tart” so that there’s no question when it comes to what we’re talking about here.
 The initial photo may remind you of a quiche.
 This is not a quiche …it is a savory tart that is packed full of delicious roasted vegetables, then topped off with cheese, fresh tomatoes, cream & eggs.

 The vegetables are roasted in stages depending on the time required for each.
 Once the peppers and eggplant are placed in the oven, you can prepare the remaining veggies.
 The sweet potato cubes are added next …then the zucchini cubes.
 The sliced onion is sautéed on the stovetop until it is caramelized.

 While all of this is going on, it’s time to get started on the crust.
 If you have the time and are so inclined, use your favorite homemade pie crust dough.
 I use Pillsbury refrigerated prepared crust and it works out really well.
 Ottolenghi calls for 11 ounces of pie crust dough …the Pillsbury package contains two 7-ounce crusts.
 So that the base of the tart is substantial, I use the entire package and simply double up on the crust.
-Once it is molded in the tart pan, I trim away some of the excessive dough and it works perfectly.
+Once it is molded in the tart pan, I trim away some of the excess dough and it works perfectly.